1. Home

 Do I need permission to release it?

-That depends on whether your cover is classed as a ‘faithful reproduction’.
 That means it needs to retain the same melody, lyrics, and structure as the original.
 If it does, you don’t need permission from the original rightsholders (or publishers).

 If my cover is a faithful reproduction, do I need to bear anything else in mind before I release it?